jahwi/bget/docs/readme.txt

 5. View script info: This allows you to see basic information about a script such as its name, author and description, allowing you to make an informed decision before downloading.
 6. Bget also allows you to list all scripts on the server and list downloaded scripts on the local computer.
 7. Upgrade feature: Bget also updates itself so you always stay up-to-date.
 8. Multiple download methods: Bget has many ways to get a script.
-These are: Jscript, VBScript, Powershell, BITSAdmin and CURL.
+These are: Jscript, VBScript, Powershell, BITSAdmin and cURL.

 Running Bget